ane/ane.github.io/_drafts/half-stack-web-frameworks.md

 * **Turbolinks with React**.
 Use React to parse the HTML returned by Turbolinks (if rendered on the server) and use the React virtual DOM to update the DOM, instead of blindly swapping the `body` element.
 * **GraphQL**.
-Although Her is nice, we could use [GraphQL](http://graphql.org/) when communicating with the backend.
-Not sure how compatible with Rails this is.
+Although Her is nice, we could use [GraphQL](http://graphql.org/) when communicating with the backend **and** also use it as a communication method between Rails and React.
 * **TypeScript**.
 I like static typing, but currently react-rails doesn't really work that well with TypeScript.
 * **React On Rails**.
 A
   different [kind of React & Rails integration](https://github.com/shakacode/react_on_rails), which lets you use Webpack.
 React On Rails is more flexible than react-rails: you get the full power of Webpack and NPM here, so this is both good and bad.

 All in all, this solution is a compromise.

 Compared to a full-stack Rails app, we have to do extra work in creating a REST API backend, but the result is an app that's easier to manage due to the separation of concerns.
+With a separate data access layer --- the REST API --- complex business logic is contained in a single place.
+It is easy to couple several clients to such a frontend, and our Rails app is just one of these.

-Compared to a full-fledged SPA, this app will never be as quick, but it is certainly much easier to set up and to develop.
+But, compared to a full-fledged SPA, this app will never be as quick, it will never be as fluid, and it may not be what cutting-edge front-end development this day represents, but it is is *simple*, there is *one* build tool (bundler), and it is *fun* to develop in.

+I might miss fancy things like state hydration and Redux, but the insanity of Webpack, Gulp, Babel and NPM, I will **not** miss.